Defoe leaves Rangers after three years

 This term he combined playing with coaching under former manager Steven Gerrard and the club said Defoe "will always be fondly remembered".

-"His final appearance for the club on the park was the 3-1 defeat of Livingston back in November," said Rangers, who appointed Giovanni van Bronckhorst as Gerrard's replacement in November.
+Rangers, who appointed Giovanni van Bronckhorst as Gerrard's replacement in November, said: "His final appearance for the club on the park was the 3-1 defeat of Livingston back in November.

 "The fantastic ovation he received from the Rangers support at Almondvale as he entered the action that afternoon was testament to the high regard he is held in by the fans."

-Meanwhile, striker Cedric Itten is reportedly returning to Rangers from his loan spell with Greuther Furth after two goals in 14 appearances for the German side.
+Meanwhile, Swiss striker Cedric Itten is reportedly returning to Rangers from his loan spell with Greuther Furth after two goals in 14 appearances for the German side.